jfriedlein/insert_umat_utan_into_object_files_Fortran_LS-Dyna/README.md

 - pass additional arguments from urmath to umatXX, for instance by changing each "call umat41 (..., ih, nhv)" in the dyn21umat.f
 - Currently, everything focuses on scalar umats, try this for vectorized ones (umatv)
 - The code is implemented very badly (about a hundred "if"s and flags) and does nothing more than work
+- content_umat_utan file needs to have empty line in the end, so that all insertions work properly